agsb/immu/Presentation.md

 # An immutable Forth

-  An implementation of Forth with a dictionary made up of machine-independent vocabularies.
+  An implementation of Forth with a extended inner interpreter and a dictionary made up of machine independent vocabularies.

-  Only those relating to bios, system, drives and primitives depend on the machine.
+  Only the inner interpreter and vocabularies related to systems, drives and primitives are machine dependent.

 ## the inner interpreter